-We regularly and carefully review the quality of teaching for all pupils to make sure no-one under achieves.
+We regularly and carefully review the quality of teaching for all pupils to make sure no-one under achieves - this is at least termly through Pupil Progress Meetings.
 We look at whether our teaching and programmes of support have made a difference.
 We use information systems to monitor the progress and development of all pupils.
-This helps us to develop the use of interventions that are effective and to remove those that are less so.

-All schools in East Sussex have the SEN Quality Mark.
-SEND provision is evaluated regularly and this is used this to develop an action plan to further improve our SEND provision.

-We send home a parent questionnaire every year then summarise the results and feedback to parents.
+This helps us to develop the use of interventions that are effective and to remove those that are less so. provision made for All schools in East Sussex have the East Sussex Quality Mark for Inclusion.
+SEND provision is evaluated regularly and this is used this to develop an action plan to further improve our SEND provision. children and young people with SEN We send home a parent questionnaire every year then summarise the results and feedback to parents.
 This information helps to inform the school improvement plan.
 We also invite parents to provide feedback at meetings, through attending parent forums and through the Ofsted parent view website. https://parentview.ofsted.gov.uk/ 13.
 How accessible is the school and how does the school arrange equipment or facilities children need?
 We make the school accessible to all pupils, in line with the Equalities Act, and make reasonable adjustments and provide auxiliary aids and services to prevent a disabled child being disadvantaged.
 Please see our Equality Policy, which includes our Accessibility Plan, and refer to our First Aid policies (Administering Medicines, Medical and First Aid and Supporting Pupils with Medical Conditions) for further relevant information as required.
 Section 69 Children and Families Act 2014 Special facilities: A lift provides access to/ from three classrooms, the Nursery and playground. - Ramps are available from the main building to the playgrounds and to the front entrance of the school.
 Posters around the school are displayed with visual symbols whenever possible.
-Allocation of resources: - Resources are allocated to support children with identified needs.
-This support may take the form of differentiated work in class, support from a Teaching Assistant (TA) in focused intervention in groups, or for individuals. - Where necessary, specialist equipment, books or other resources that may help the child are purchased.
+Allocation of resources: - Resources are allocated to support children with identified needs. - This support may take the form of differentiated work in class, support from a Teaching Assistant (TA) in focused intervention in groups, or for individuals. - Where necessary, specialist equipment, books or other resources that may help the child are purchased.
 14. How are children included in activities with other children, including school trips?
-Through careful planning and reasonable adjustments, pupils with SEND engage in the activities of the school together with those who do not have SEND and are encouraged to participate fully in the life of the school and in any wider community activity.
-We work with parents and pupils to listen to their views, feelings and wishes to ensure pupils with SEND engage fully in the life of the school and in any wider community activity.
-SEND CoP: 6.79, bullet 11 How children and young people with SEN are enabled to engage in activities available with children and young people in the school who do not have SEN
+SEND CoP: Through careful planning and reasonable adjustments, pupils with SEND engage in the activities of the school together with those who do not have SEND and are encouraged to participate fully in the life of the school and in any wider community activity within reasonable adjustments.
+6.79, bullet 11 How children and young people with

-SEND CoP: 6.79, bullet 10 Evaluating the effectiveness of the provision made for children and young people with SEN
+SEND CoP: 6.79, bullet 10 Evaluating the effectiveness of the